Nimi-Pumbhadiya/My-Portfolio/README.md

 # My-Portfolio
 My Portfolio
 - Portfolio using html , css , javascript , jquery .
+- Portfolio in many section like Header , About me , Skill , Projects , contact .
 - Scrolling in each section .
 - button hover effects .
 - infinite cards sliders using html , css .